Enelg52/OffensiveGo/README.md

 This repo contains some examples of offensives tools & utilities rewrote in Golang that can be used in a red team engagement.
-> This project was also a way to train me more to golang.

 ## Table of Content